hazelcast/hazelcast/docs/sql/01-query-optimizer.md

 as "find the plan with the minimal latency".

-To formalize the optimization goal, every operator is assigned a **cost** - an abstract comparable value, that depends on the operator type, and operator arguments.
+To formalize the optimization goal, every operator is assigned a **cost** - an abstract comparable value, that depends on the operator type, statistics and other internals.
 The plan with the least cost is said to be the best plan for the given query.

 ### 1.3 Properties